tobecci/pdma/outline.md

 # Course outline

-* How to access cpanel
+* How to access cpanel  xxx
-* How to install wordpress
+* How to install wordpress xxx
-* accessing your admin dashboard
+* accessing your admin dashboard  xxx
-* wordpress customization menu
+* wordpress customization menu xxx
-* wordpress theme (install and activation)
+* wordpress theme (install and activation) xxx
 * wordpress plugins (installation and activation)
 * settings
 * appearance menus